-Here are some examples from 2021 to give you an idea of the approximate level of your minimum income:
+Here are some examples to give you an idea of the approximate level of your minimum income (as of 2024):

 When applying for a visa, a letter of commitment can be used to prove funding for six months.
 There should be no more than six months between submitting a declaration of commitment and issuing the visa.

 The obligation to cover all costs continues until the person for whom you have declared your commitment leaves the Federal Republic of Germany or is granted a residence permit for another reason.
 Your obligation ends after five years at the latest.
 Until this point, you must assume all costs for the person in an emergency or repay them if the state incurs costs.

 Important: You cannot withdraw your declaration of commitment once the visa has been issued.